 The First Week – Ego Lake

 “In my first week I learned about myself and the magics which surround me,” Utnapishtim said.
 “I approached Ego Lake with the Guide.
-A spirit called Narcissus stared at his reflection in the water, his face lacking a Guide Mask and his lips wet with milk, honey, and blood; he had been affixed there for many lifetimes.
+The lake had a thin layer of ice upon the surface, polished clean by a strong wind that blew across it.
+It was so lacking imperfection that it reflected all things like a mirror.
+A spirit called Narcissus stared at his reflection upon the ice, his face lacking a Guide Mask and his lips wet with milk, honey, and blood; he had been affixed there for many lifetimes.
 Another spirit called Misoegus was also without a Guide Mask.
-Misoegus was reaching out to grip their reflection, with an invisible grip suffocating them in return.
+Misoegus was reaching out to grip their reflection, their hand punched through the ice mirror, with an invisible grip suffocating them in return.
 Their face was blue and their eyes bugged out.
-When I looked upon the still waters I saw my reflection.
+When I looked upon the ice mirror I saw my reflection.

 “As for the feast, you will come to enjoy it in time.
 Many drown in terror at the bottom of the lake thinking that magic is something they can consume as a fuel for their desires.
 Others indulge in the feast too early in their training thinking it a gift.
 Some take off the Guide Mask to feast and become trapped by the lake, not realizing it is the Guide Mask who keeps them safe.
 They are pressed down by the currents and drown.
 However the feast is neither a fuel nor a gift.
-It is the sublime passion, the deep-heat, the Edenvent; it is fungal; it is mystery.
+It is the sublime passion, the deep-cold, the Idtide.

 “Despite these dangers, it is important to dive to the bottom of the lake and return before approaching the World Tree.
 If you do not, the World Tree will seem alien and meaningless.
 Tell me, what did you learn in your second week?”